Welcome to the world of contemporary botanical artist, Heeyoung Kim

 Want to develop your own collection and push the limit?

 Students in this course explore regional naive flora and fauna with broad ecological themes to create their own independent projects with Heeyoung’s instructions.
-Each project: 4 weeks, 10 am - 1 pm, CT. $250
+Each project: 4 weeks, 10 am - 1 pm, CT. $250.
+Advanced and intermediate level

 Monday Open Workshop: In-Person